 Releases and waivers of liability are usually enforced in California.
 If properly drafted and executed, they are recognized as valid agreements that can limit your rights.

 - Illegal content or format: Releases and waivers of liability must be clear and concise and in a font that is easy to read.
 They also must specifically identify all parties that are being released or waived from liability.
-Wording may be too narrow to cover what happened or it might not apply to the responsible party.
+Wording may be too narrow to cover what happened or it might not apply to the party responsible.

-- Fraud or misrepresentations: Ads, brochures or a website may have contained misrepresentations or intentionally false statements that induced your participation.
+- Fraud or misrepresentation: Ads, brochures or a website may have contained misrepresentations or intentionally false statements that induced your participation.

 - Gross negligence or recklessness: Releases are valid only to protect defendants from suits based on negligence, not gross negligence or recklessness.